-- at least annually in patients with normal renal function, - at least two to four times a year in patients with creatinine clearance level at the lower limit of normal and in elderly patients.
+\Box at least annually in patients with normal renal function, at least two to four times a year in patients with creatinine clearance at the lower limit of normal and in elderly subjects.

-Decreased renal function in elderly patients is frequent and asymptomatic special caution should be exercised in situations where renal function may become impaired, for example when initiating antihypertensive therapy, diuretic therapy or when starting therapy with a non-steroidal anti-inflammatory drug (see section 4.3).
+Decreased renal function in elderly subjects is frequent and asymptomatic.
+Special caution should be exercised in situations where renal function may become impaired, for example when initiating antihypertensive therapy or diuretic therapy and when starting therapy with a non-steroidal anti-inflammatory drug (NSAID).

-Administration of iodinated contrast agents
+Administration of iodinated contrast media:

-The intravascular administration of iodinated contrast agents in radiologic studies can lead to renal failure.
+The intravascular administration of iodinated contrast media in radiologic studies can lead to renal failure.
 This may induce metformin accumulation and may expose to lactic acidosis.
-Metformin must be discontinued prior to, or at the time of the test and not be re-instituted until 48 hours afterwards, and only after renal function has been re-evaluated and found to be normal (see section 4.5).
+Metformin must be discontinued prior to, or at the time of the test and not be reinstituted until 48 hours afterwards, and only after renal function has been re-evaluated and found to be normal

-Surgery
+Surgery:

-Metformin must be discontinued 48 hours prior to elective surgeries under general, spinal or peridural anaesthesia.
+Metformin must be discontinued 48 hours before elective surgery under general, spinal or peridural anaesthesia.
 Therapy may be restarted no earlier than 48 hours following surgery or resumption of oral nutrition and only if normal renal function has been established.